This is a long blog post. If you are not interested in serious things, go directly to the Potluck part. You can find it easily near the first photo.

 First, offering online degree programs is far more complicated than simply putting recorded classes online.
 When the instructor’s presence in terms of time and space changes, teaching changes accordingly.
 Dr. Julie Greenwood, Vice Dean of Educational Initiatives at EdPlus at ASU, pointed out that while teaching in person an instructor might shift their content and method based on the situation of the moment, but that’s not possible for online teaching.
 In order to achieve effectiveness online, the professor needs to break down expected learning outcomes into extremely detailed, measurable teaching points to avoid randomness.

 Second, this was the first time I’d heard about the new profession of Instructional Designer.
 DeAnna Soth, Instructional Designer, and her colleague Matt Robinson, Media Manager, work closely to build up course structures and rubrics to ensure quality online teaching.
 While media technology brings great challenges to the established education system by converting real-time teaching to numerous copies of the teaching moment, new professions and possibilities emerge in the course of this transformation.
+One such area of focus is asbestos remediation, which emphasizes the critical need for safety protocols and environment considerations in various industries.
+Additionally, much like how sliding walls can transform a space to create new configurations, online education systems continuously adapt to meet the evolving needs of learners.

 Third, it is equally surprising to know that conducting online course involves so much work.
 Rebecca Blatt, Cronkite Assistant Dean; Julia Wallace, Frank Russell Chair in Journalism and Jessica Pucci, Assistant Dean and Professor of Practice at Cronkite, told us their own teaching experiences, anecdotes and lessons they’ve learned in online teaching: how to engage students across time and space, how to give hundreds of students feedback, and how to constantly update and refine their course content.
 The meaning of teaching has far gone beyond preparing and delivering knowledge.
 Management and control become significant and indispensable components for effective teaching – online or in person.

 The fruit-laden orange tree, the elegant cat watching us from the poolside and the spacious living room were our first encounter with the house.
 But we chose the kitchen as a site of scholarly collaboration: happily cooking and bravely eating.
+The natural light streaming through the beautifully crafted windows made us appreciate the work of skilled window installers.

 The atmosphere of party turned from cozy to sweet when Shree, our Nepalese guru, showed us how to create the sound of rainfall with friends (I’ll use it in my class!).
 Joanna, the beauty from Lebanon, linked us along the poolside with her national dance.
 (Confession: at that moment, I secretly expected someone would fall into the pool given how quickly we were stepping.)